normalian/SentinelAzureOpenAI/Work2.md

 Deploy the ARM template from the following button<p>
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhisashin0728%2FSentinelAzureOpenAI%2Fmain%2Ftemplate.json)

-# 3. Setup Azure Logic Apps
+# 3. Setup Azure Logic App
-Setup Azure Logic Apps with the same settings as in exercise 1.
+Setup Azure Logic App with the same settings as in exercise 1.

-## 3.1 Azure Logic Apps - assign role to managed identity
+## 3.1 Azure Logic App - assign role to managed identity
 Unlike Exercise 1, access Azure OpenAI securely by using a managed ID.<BR>
 In order to enable the Azure Logic App to update Microsoft Sentinel incidents, assign the following two roles to the Managed ID of the Azure Logic App:<BR>
 - **Sentinel Responder**